NURSING 7011 - Leadership & Management in Nursing

-Willis E, Reynolds L & Keleher H. 2016, Understanding the Australian Health Care System, 3rd edn, Elsevier, Australia.
+Willis E, Reynolds L & Rudge T. 2020, Understanding the Australian Health Care System, 4th edn, Elsevier, Australia.

-The University of Adelaide Library has a website to help nursing students use the library and its resource (www.library.adelaide.edu.au/guide/med/nursing).
+The University of Adelaide Library has a range of online guides to help nursing students use the library and its many resources.

 Learning & Teaching Activities

 Learning & Teaching ModesEach week students will have theoretical and practical work to complete.
-Readings will be accompanied by explanatory text and exercises to test and rehearse the information contained in the course materials.
-They are designed to help you through difficult concepts or to draw your attention to the most important points.
+Readings will be accompanied by explanatory text, examples, questions and activities designed to help them through difficult concepts or draw their attention to the most important points.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.It is expected that you will need to invest about 12 hours per week of study to successfully complete this course.
 It is recommended that you plan your time commitment to the course at the beginning of the semester.

-Learning Activities SummaryThis course is designed to assist you develop the theoretical base for leadership and management skills necessary for a clinician with management functions.
+Learning Activities SummaryThis course is designed to assist experienced clinicians to develop theoretical and practical leadership and management skills.

 The University's policy on Assessment for Coursework Programs is based on the following four principles: